top of page

 If you are tired of inconsistent work schedules without guaranteed income or benefits, consider working for the Illinois Courts.

 As an Official Court Reporter, you will get a rewarding career with great benefits.
 There's a good reason why many of our employees have been with the Illinois Courts for more than 20 years!
-Starting salary is $59,942 in Cook County and up to $53,684 outside of Cook County--higher for RPR and realtime certifications, plus additional transcript income.
+Starting salary is $71,336 in Cook County and up to $58,684 outside of Cook County--higher for NCRA's RPR and CRR certifications, plus additional transcript income and State of Illinois benefits.

 Benefits include: